edreyer/modulith/Readme.md

 [DDD](https://en.wikipedia.org/wiki/Domain-driven_design)
 principals to create a clean design that helps enforce good programming practice.

+Microlith is essentially a microservice architecture designed and intended to be deployed as a monolith.
+There is an operational complexity that comes with a microservices architecture.
+One can argue that microservices are a solution to a people problem, rather than something that arose due to an inherent technical problem.
+Put simply, there is a point at which the number of people working in a monolith becomes unwieldy.

+**This project is intended for smaller teams that don't want to take on the operational complexities that come with microservices, but do want to benefit from the microservice advantages.**

+One of the primary benefits of microservices is that it forces an organization to think deeply about the business domain, and how to split it.
+In the parlance of DDD, each microservice typically contains a single Bounded Context which addresses a specific area of concern for the business.

+Microservices contain various mechanisms to communicate with each other.
+In order to allow for this, patterns have emerged.
+In essence, each microservice defines a contract for how other services can speak to it.

+In Microlith, we've created an architecture that simulates the communication by contract that separates, but relates each separate microservice (or Bounded Context).
+Every Bounded Context is packaged in its own maven artifact.
+This gives us compile time isolation, but we can go further.
+At runtime, each Bounded Context runs in its own Spring Application Context.

+What this does is to give us an application architecture that attempts to combine the best of both monolithic and microservice architectures.

 ## Why?

 Writing high quality server-side software applications that stand the test of time